esnet/docker/dtn-anonymous-gridftp/README.md

-## Using the Anonymous GridFTP server DTN docker image
+## Anonymous GridFTP server DTN docker image

 The docker images run a Globus GridFTP server in anonymous read-only access mode, and runs the perfSONAR bwctl and owamp tools.